-The social networking site Friendster, while long-dead in its birthplace of North America and subject to Anyone Remember Pogs?-style jokes by The Onion, remained theFriending Network in large parts of Asia during the mid-late '00s, The company moved its headquarters to Kuala Lumpur in 2009, and the site's success mostly blocked the rise of Myspace in the Philippines, despite Myspace offering the ability for users to befriend celebrities.
-While it did cease to be a social network in 2011, this was due to its transformation into a social gaming site instead, which remains popular in the region until they finally pulled the plug in 2015.
-By the time it was turned off for good, over 90% of the site's traffic comes from Asia, particularly Southeast Asian countries like the Philippines, Indonesia, Malaysia, and Singapore.
+The social networking site Friendster, while long-dead in its birthplace of North America and subject to Anyone Remember Pogs?-style jokes by The Onion, remained theFriending Network in large parts of Asia during the mid-late '00s, The company moved its headquarters to Kuala Lumpur in 2009, and the site's success mostly blocked the rise of MySpace in the Philippines, despite MySpace offering the ability for users to befriend celebrities.
+While it did cease to be a social network in 2011, this was due to its transformation into a social gaming site instead, which remained popular in the region until they finally pulled the plug in 2015.
+By the time it was turned off for good, over 90% of the site's traffic came from Asia, particularly Southeast Asian countries like the Philippines, Indonesia, Malaysia, and Singapore.

-The Orkut social network, created by Google, out of all the possible countries, is very popular in India, Estonia, and especially Brazil.
+Google's Orkut social network, out of all the possible countries, saw its greatest popularity in India, Estonia, and especially Brazil.
 In fact, Orkut became so popular among Brazilians within a year of its launch that many of its American users fled.
 A few years later, Orkut's headquarters were moved to the Brazilian city of Belo Horizonte.
-It's one of the most popular websites on the internet, but largely unknown in its country of origin, where its parent company is a household name.
+It was one of the most popular websites on the Indian and Brazilian internets, but largely unknown in its country of origin, where its parent company is a household name.
 Google turned it off in 2014 in order to focus on Google+, though they still maintain an archive.